EBI-Metagenomics/metaViraVerse/README.md

    --outdir <OUTDIR>
 ```

 ## Citations

-If you use this pipeline please make sure to cite all used software.
+If you use this pipeline, please cite all software it uses.

 This pipeline uses code and infrastructure developed and maintained by the [nf-core](https://nf-co.re) community, reused here under the [MIT license](https://github.com/nf-core/tools/blob/main/LICENSE).

 > **MGnify: the microbiome sequence data analysis resource in 2023**